catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

 For several of the methods detailed below, you will have to prepare your command line environment before continuing with the examples.
-The key things that you have to prepare before continuing are:
+The key things that need to be prepared are:

 * You must :ref:`Source an OpenRC file <command-line-interface>`.
 * You must ensure that you have the correct role for using object storage on your cloud project.
 See :ref:`here<access_control>` for more details.

-Once you have met these requirements, you can continue with whichever method you choose:
+Once you have met these requirements, you can continue with any of the method you below:

 .. warning::